WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

+2-16-2016
+- Graphs now only update on-demand.
+This means when clicking the graphs button, or clicking the new refresh button while in the graphs.
+- Enabled graphs zooming.
+Drag a box around area you wish to zoom in on.
+For those of you who didn't know, you can also toggle on/off series by clicking on the portal number on the right.
+- Removed the resources graph and replaced it with a zone clear time graph.
+This graph shows your zone clear time in seconds.
+The x- axis value should correspond to the clear time for that zone (value at x-axis 10 is how long it took you to clear zone 10, in seconds).

+some older date 2/10/2016?

 - Added option to include a challenge in helium per hour autoPortal setting.
 For example with electricity runs where your helium/hr can continue to grow after clearing the challenge, you would select Helium Per Hour as your autoportal setting, and choose Electricity from the second dropdown that appears.
 AutoPortal won't portal with a challenge active, so any zones prior to finishing a challenge where your he/hr dropped won't cause a portal, but any after finishing the challenge will.

 - (Experimental) Added an auto-portal option that unlocks after you clear zone 80.
 Support for repeatable challenges, helium per hour, and custom zone portals.
 Electricity and crushed options will require automaps to be on.